Proverbs 31:1-9

 Godly leadership rejects self-indulgence and actively pursues justice for the powerless.

-4 It is not for kings, Lemuel, it is not for kings to drink wine, nor for princes to say, ‘Where is strong drink?’
+4 It is not for kings, O Lemuel, it is not for kings to drink wine, or for rulers to crave strong drink,

-6 Give strong drink to him who is ready to perish, and wine to the bitter in soul.
+6 Give strong drink to one who is perishing, and wine to the bitter in soul.

-8 Open your mouth for the mute, in the cause of all who are left desolate.
+8 Open your mouth for those with no voice, for the cause of all the dispossessed.

-9 Open your mouth, judge righteously, and serve justice to the poor and needy.”
+9 Open your mouth, judge righteously, and defend the cause of the poor and needy.

 Godly leadership rejects self-indulgence and actively pursues justice for the powerless.